criteo/kafka-sharp/README.md

-High performance .NET Kafka producer
+High performance .NET Kafka driver

 Features:
 =========

 * Kafka 0.8+
-* Producer only
 * Full pipelining of requests over one connection
-* Batching of produce requests
+* Batching of produce requests and fetch requests
+* Compression support
 * Fully asynchronous non blocking implementation
 * Resilience to broker/cluster crashes, partition topology changes, network errors, etc.
+* Consumer is simple only: you have to inject which partitions you're consuming from

 TODO:
 =====